 - Enhance safety by avoiding confined space entry.

-Benefits of ICOT
+Benefits of I-COT

 - Non-intrusive inspection (NII): Gain actionable insights without internal tank entry.